-4.2.4.1 Experimental Setup
+4.2.4.1 Experimental setup

-In all our experiments, we used the RBF kernel with diagonal covariance matrix; the noise was assumed to be isotropic Gaussian (though in general, we can use arbitrary noise covariance matrix).
+In all our experiments we used RBF kernel with diagonal covariance matrix, the noise was assumed to be isotropic Gaussian (though in general we can use arbitrary noise covariance matrix).

-We compare the proposed approach (DSM-RFF), ordinary score matching with RFF (SM-RFF), exact kernel solution (4.6) (exact) and its Nyström version with sub-sampled basis Sutherland et al. (2018) (Nyström).
+We compare the proposed approach (DSM RFF), ordinary score matching with RFF (SM RFF), exact kernel solution (4.6) (Exact) and its Nyström version with subsampled basis Sutherland et al. (2017) (Nyström).
 We used original implementations of this model from Gre.

-The comparison is conducted on two types of data: artificially generated 2D densities and datasets from the UCI repository Dua & Graff (2017) (the particular choice of data is motivated by previous research on kernel exponential family Sutherland et al. (2018); Strathmann et al. (2015); Wenliang et al. (2018)):
+The comparison is conducted on two types of data: artificially generated 2D densities and datasets from the UCI repository Dua & Graff (2017) (the particular choice of data is motivated by previous research on kernel exponential family Sutherland et al. (2017); Strathmann et al. (2015); Wenliang et al. (2018)):

-- 1. Synthetic data generated from the following densities: a mixture of Gaussians, uniform, mixture of uniforms, cosine, funnel, banana, ring, and mixture of rings. - 2.
-RedWine, WhiteWine, and MiniBoone.
+- 1. Synthetic data generated from the following densities: a mixture of Gaussians, Uniform, Mixture on Uniforms, Cosine, Funnel, Banana, Ring, Mixture of Rings. - 2.
+RedWine, WhiteWine, MiniBoone.

-The exact kernel model was not compared to the MiniBoone dataset since it was too computationally expensive.
+The Exact kernel model was not compared on MiniBoone dataset because it's too computationally expensive.

-To estimate the quality of models, the following metrics were used:
+To estimate the quality of models the following metrics were used:

 - 1. Log-likelihood (higher is better).
-It requires the normalization constant that can only be approximated, so the log-likelihood tends to be overestimated Wenliang et al. (2018). - 2.
+It requires the normalization constant which can only be approximated, so the log-likelihood tends to be overestimated Wenliang et al. (2018). - 2.
 Fisher divergence (lower is better).
-It requires the true log-density gradient to be known and hence can be estimated only for artificial data; moreover, for uniform settings, it can be computed only with the support of true density.
-Alternatively, score matching could be used, but scores for different models are not generally comparable. - 3.
+It requires true log-density gradient to be known and hence could be estimated only for artificial data, moreover, for uniform settings could be computed only on the support of true density.
+Alternatively, score-matching could be used, but scores for different models are not comparable in general. - 3.
 Finite-Set Stein Discrepancy (FSSD) goodness of fit test Jitkrittum et al. (2017); GOF with 0.05 significance level.
-We used the Gaussian kernel with its lengthscale chosen to be the median over pairwise distances between samples in order to avoid optimization over test points for the particular model.
-Otherwise, we cannot compare the models.
-FSSD statistic almost surely equals zero if the model density and $p_0$ coincide.
+We used Gaussian kernel, and its lengthscale was chosen to be median over pairwise distances between samples in order to avoid optimization over test points for the particular model, otherwise, we can not compare models.
+FSSD statistic almost surely equals to zero if and only if model density and $p_0$ coincide.

 4. Wasserstein distance.
-In order to estimate this quantity, we used Metropolisadjusted Langevin algorithm (MALA) Roberts & Rosenthal (2001) to draw samples from the model densities.
-We used a step-size of 0.1 and chain length of $10^4$ with a $5 \cdot 10^3$ burn-in.
+In order to estimate this quantity, we used Metropolis Adjusted Langevin Algorithm (MALA) Roberts & Rosenthal (2001) to draw samples from the model densities.
+We used step-size 0.1, chain length was $10^4$ with $5 \cdot 10^3$ burn-in.